 About the Database

-Only a fraction of Kinsey's negatives survived.
+Only a fraction of Clark Kinsey's negatives survived.
 Produced on unstable nitro-cellulose film stock, the images were subject to rapid deterioration.
-The surviving negatives, 10,000 in number, representing the period from 1914 to 1945, were presented in by Clark Kinsey's family to the University of Washington Libraries in 1968.
+The surviving negatives, 10,000 in number, representing the period from 1914 to 1945, were presented by Clark Kinsey's family to the University of Washington Libraries in 1968.
 The continued preservation of the negatives had become a critical issue by 1980, when combined efforts by local timber companies and the National Historic Publications and Records Commission assured salvage.
 The Weyerhaeuser Company gathered a consortium of concerned individuals and corporate groups to provide matching funds to an outright grant by NHPRC.
 The negative collection was edited for content and quality, and some 5,200 were selected for printing and filming.
 Master prints, safety film copy negatives and a detailed collection checklist and guide were the end products of this project.
 Because of the continuing importance of this collection, in 2003, the University of Washington Libraries Special Collections Division requested funding through a Friends Grant to provide more detailed access to selected images from this collection through a digitization project using the Contentdm software.
 This project was completed in the Fall of 2003.
 1095 images were selected, digitized, researched and cataloged.
 Additional images were added as part of the Olympic Peninsula Community Museum project funded by a 2003 National Leadership Grant for Library and Museum Collaboration.
 These successive projects secure for posterity the continued preservation and accessibility of one of the regions most important photographers.

-Selection, research and descriptive metadata for the Clark Kinsey Photographs Collection were completed by Kristin Kinsey, Kathy Stice, Katherine Donaldson, and grant staff in 2003-2013.
-Not all the photographs from the collection were included in this database: the database consists of 2603 digital images chosen from a group of approximately 5,200 photographic prints.
+The information for Darius Kinsey's photographs was researched and prepared by the UW Libraries Special Collections Division and Cataloging staff in 1999.
+Not all the photographs from the collection were included in this database: the database consists of 130 digital images chosen from a group of approximately 151 photographic prints.